Jacques Cohen (computer scientist)

-Jacques Cohen is a Professor Emeritus of Computer Science and of the Volen National Center for Complex Systems at Brandeis University.
+Jacques Cohen is a professor emeritus of computer science and of the Volen National Center for Complex Systems at Brandeis University.
 There he served as the TJX/Feldberg Chair in Computer Science.
 He has performed research in algorithms, parsing and compiling, memory management, logic and constraint logic programming, and parallelism.
 Cohen has published extensively, frequently with undergraduate and graduate students.

 Pioneering many aspects of modern computer science, Cohen's work includes experimentation, education, and research, directed and carried out at many institutions of higher learning, including Brandeis University, Brown University, MIT, Wellesley College, and French universities in the cities of Marseilles, Grenoble, and Nancy.

 In 1997, the Association for Logic Programming recognized Cohen as one of the fifteen "Founders of Logic Programming".

 Biography

-In Belo Horizonte, Cohen attended the Engineering School of the State University of Minas Geraes.
-He graduated with a degree in Civil Engineering and a medal for having attained the best grades awarded in the preceding several years.
+In Belo Horizonte, Cohen attended the Engineering School of the State University of Minas Gerais.
+He graduated with a degree in civil engineering and a medal for having attained the best grades awarded in the preceding several years.
 Shortly after his graduation, Cohen was granted a Brazilian government scholarship for pursuing graduate studies in the USA.

 At that time, Cohen decided to become a structural engineer.
 In the mid 1950s Cohen attended the Master’s program at the University of Florida, Gainesville.

 Cohen continued graduate study at the University of Illinois at Urbana-Champaign, where he pursued a doctorate in Structural Design.
 His doctoral dissertation involved energy minimization using Raleigh-Ritz methods to determine Fourier series coefficients defining shapes of buckling columns made of thin-walled plates.
 This particular topic enabled Cohen to learn a great deal of assembly language programming and the solution of systems of non-linear equations resulting from the energy minimization process.

 During his long career in Boston, Cohen interacted closely with Jean van Heijenoort, his colleague in the Philosophy department at Brandeis who imbued Cohen with his passion for mathematical logic.